xyXiangYu/DAT158ML/README.md

 # Installation
 We recommend that you install Python through [Anaconda](https://www.anaconda.com/distribution).
 Choose "Python 3.6 version".
 Test your installation by running `python --version` in a terminal.
 The output should contain "Python 3.6" and «Anaconda».

-Then, go through the following steps:
+After you've made sure that Anaconda is installed, go through the following steps:
 ### Download the repository:
 ```bash
 git clone https://github.com/alu042/DAT158ML